humanmade/h2/CONTRIBUTING.md

 What that means in practice:

 - A source change only takes effect once it's on `main` and the Action has rebuilt `release`.
 Merging it straight into `release` does nothing useful – the build never runs, so the shipped bundle stays stale.
 - Projects consuming H2 (e.g. via Composer) pin a commit on `release`.
-To pick up a fix, bump that pin to a release commit the Action produced, not to a hand-made one.
+To pick up a fix, bump that pin to point to the latest [Action-generated] release branch commit.
 - The build runs on Node 12; see `.build-script`.